-The file commandfile is a text file.
-No space or tab is allowed between the at sign (@) and the file name.
-There is no default extension; you must specify the full file name, including any extension.
-Wildcards cannot be used.
-You can specify an absolute or relative path with the file name.
+The file command-file is a text file.
+No spaces or tabs are allowed between the at sign (@) and the file name.
+The command-file name has no default extension.
+Specify the full file name, including any extension.
+Wildcards can't be used.
+You may specify an absolute or relative path with the file name.

-In the command file, arguments can be separated by spaces or tabs, as they can on the command line; they can also be separated by newline characters.
+In the command file, arguments can be separated by spaces or tabs, as they can on the command line.
+Arguments can also be separated by newline characters.
 Use a semicolon (;) to mark a comment.
 LIB ignores all text from the semicolon to the end of the line.

-You can specify either all or part of the command line in a command file, and you can use more than one command file in a LIB command.
-LIB accepts the command-file input as if it were specified in that location on the command line.
-Command files cannot be nested.
+You can specify either all or part of the command line in a command file, and you may use more than one command file in a LIB command.
+LIB accepts the command-file input as if it's specified in that location on the command line.
+Command files can't be nested.
 LIB echoes the contents of command files unless the /NOLOGO option is used.

 Using LIB Options

-An option consists of an option specifier, which is either a dash ( – ) or a forward slash ( / ), followed by the name of the option.
-Option names cannot be abbreviated.
+An option consists of an option specifier, which is either a dash (-) or a forward slash (/), followed by the name of the option.
+Option names can't be abbreviated.
 Some options take an argument, specified after a colon (:).
 No spaces or tabs are allowed within an option specification.
 Use one or more spaces or tabs to separate option specifications on the command line.
-Option names and their keyword or file name arguments are not case sensitive, but identifiers used as arguments are case sensitive.
+Option names and their keyword or file name arguments aren't case-sensitive, but identifiers used as arguments are case-sensitive.
 LIB processes options in the order specified on the command line and in command files.
 If an option is repeated with different arguments, the last one to be processed takes precedence.